pxslip/db-studio/docs/guides/headless-cms/trigger-static-builds/netlify.md

 ## Explanation

-When using Directus as a Headless CMS, it is common to pair it with a front-end framework / static site generator like [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxt.com), [SvelteKit](https://kit.svelte.dev/), or other options.
+When using DB Studio as a Headless CMS, it is common to pair it with a front-end framework / static site generator like [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxt.com), [SvelteKit](https://kit.svelte.dev/), or other options.

 [Netlify](https://www.netlify.com/) and other similar platforms make it easy to host and deploy your site using static